ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 - Once you have published 360Giving data for the first time, you will decide the frequency of your updates to add more grants.
 - You should also document your publishing process as a reminder for when you come to make updates to your data.
 - When it is time to make an update, you should prepare your new grants data as you have previously done.
-- You can also amend data you have published to correct errors or make updates to reflect changes to your grants.
+- You may amend data you have published to correct errors or make updates to reflect changes to your grants.
 You may also receive requests from grantees to make amendments if any inaccurate or misleading information has been published about their organisation.

 <p>
     <a href="../../guidance/making-updates" class="button button--teal">Read more</a>
 </p>

 ### 360Giving support is free
 There are no registration fees or costs associated with publishing your grants data in the 360Giving Data Standard.
 360Giving support for publishers is provided free of charge.

 Preparing 360Giving data does require a commitment of resources from the publisher in terms of staff time, especially when publishing your data for the first time.

 However, there can be costs related to consultancy or support fees to set up a grants management system to export 360Giving data.

 #### 360Giving Helpdesk
 Our Helpdesk provides pro-bono support to help funders navigate the steps to publish their grants data using the 360Giving Data Standard.
 We provide guidance and direct support to help streamline the process as far as possible.